Kelvin Okafor: Early life and education

 Okafor is of Nigerian descent.
 He grew up in Tottenham, London.
 He was educated at St Ignatius' College in Enfield, where at the age of 15 he began to hone his talent for drawing.

 Okafor undertook a Foundation Art & Design course at City and Guilds Art School (2005–06), and went on to study at Middlesex University (2006–09), graduating with a BA degree in Fine Art.
 Awards he has won include the Catherine Petitgas Visitors Choice Prize, part of the National Open Art Competition.

+In a recent email interaction with Sunn, Kelvin has said that he's not threatened by advancements of AI even though AI can create realistic art in seconds because spending long hours to complete a portrait is meditation to him.

 Career

-Okafor can confidently work with sculpture, glass, printmaking, painting and casting.
+Okafor can work with sculpture, glass, printmaking, painting and casting.
 He specialises in hyper-realistic portrait drawings of ordinary people and celebrities.
 His work is often mistaken for photographs due to their detail and likeness to reality.
-Early pieces includes portraits of Amy Winehouse, Mother Teresa, Lauryn Hill, Jamal, Nelson Mandela, Beyoncé, Daniel Craig, Corinne Bailey Rae, Rihanna and Tinie Tempah.
-In 2017, Okafor became the first black artist to be permanently exhibited in the House of Commons with his pencil portrait of Bernie Grant.

 The style in which Okafor creates his portraits is known as Hyperrealism.
 Art Critic, Estelle Lovatt describes his work as 'Emotional Realism'.
 She mentions how the work of Okafor goes beyond being just 'Photorealist' drawings, and instead coins the term Emotional Realism to describe the affective nature of his artwork.